 - Variable-size linear containers are represented as

-. - Associative containers are represented as
+List. - Associative containers are represented as

-. - Records and tuples in a type declaration or as a union case argument are
+SetorMap. - Records and tuples in a type declaration or as a union case argument are

 represented as

-types.
+data classtypes.
 Record type expressions in other places are not supported. - Enumerations are represented as

-around the declared type. - Options are represented as nullable types.
+enumtypes.
+If a@flagshint is present, an unsigned integer type is used for the tag values, and references to the type wrapjava.util.EnumSetaround the declared type. - Options are represented as nullable types.
 Nesting of option types is not preserved.

 - Other union types are represented by a hierarchy of classes with a common base class that holds the tag value, and a subclass for each union case.